How to Fertilize Pepper Plants

 If you are serious about the quality of your garden’s produce, you know that fertilizing properly is paramount to your success.
 It isn’t difficult, as long as you understand some basic principles.
 Pepper plants, in particular, will respond well to a little extra attention at the beginning of their growth stages.
 And like most other garden vegetables, they will do a happy dance with some high quality organic compost mixed into the soil.

 If you have grass clippings from an untreated lawn, these not only make a good mulch around the plants but the slow breakdown of the clippings will provide extra nutrients to the soil.
-This is also a wonderful way to maintain control over pesky weeds and to keep moisture in the soil around your tomatoes and other garden plants.
+This is also a wonderful way to maintain control over pesky weeds and to keep moisture in the soil around your plants.

 Pepper plants are popular in home gardens because you get a lot of bang for your buck.
 The plants have a compact and neat upright growth habit, and they take up very little space for the amount of fruits they bear.
 Peppers are available in nearly every color and size, and from super sweet to fiery HOT!
 There is even a scale, called the Scoville Scale, to classify the heat intensity of different varieties of hot peppers.

 Peppers are versatile in the kitchen—served on raw veggie trays, sliced in fresh salads, stir-fried, or cooked into nearly every imaginable dish.
 Sauteed along with onions, bell peppers are requisite ingredients in fajitas, Western omelettes, and sloppy Joes.
 Pico de gallo and salsa verde would be nothing without jalapeno peppers.
 And the beautiful part of peppers is that they’re one of the easiest plants to grow in a patio container or directly in the ground.